-However, angina can be an early warning sign!
-Having problems with blood flow to your heart could lead to far worse risks, including strokes and heart attacks.
+However, angina can be an early warning sign.
+Having problems with blood flow to your heart could lead to far worse risks, including a stroke or heart attack.

 Angina is generally categorised in two ways: stable and unstable.

-Is when your pain is triggered by something easy to identify, such as stress or overexertion.
+Stable angina is when your pain is triggered by something easy to identify, such as stress or overexertion.
 The pain eases in minutes once you rest and relax.
 This form of angina can be controlled with medicine, such as statins or beta blockers.

-Is the most unpredictable version of this medical condition.
+Unstable angina is the most unpredictable version of this medical condition.
 Attacks can be sudden and have no clear explanation, and they may not be as easy to control with rest.
 Unstable angina may also be an indicator that you will have a heart attack soon.

 Some people have stable angina for a while and then it changes into a more unstable form of the condition.